 About Our Work

-We provide music engagement and recovery services in hospitals and the community for young people and adults affected by mental health conditions including depression, anxiety, PTSD, bi polar disorder and psychosis.
+We provide music industry focused mental health recovery services in hospitals and the community for musicians affected by depression, anxiety, PTSD, bi polar disorder, schizophrenia and other mental health conditions.

-Our award-winning programme promotes wellbeing and recovery through developing creative, technical and vocational skills and opens pathways to mainstream opportunities in education, training, work experience and employment.
-Our innovative approach draws on clinical therapeutic techniques and professional music industry practice.
+Our innovative service supports creative, technical and vocational skills and opens pathways to mainstream opportunities in education, training, work experience and employment.